ResearchComputing/Documentation/docs/storage/petalibrary/allocation_types.md

-Historically RC offered this service when the active and archive tiers were using different underlying storage systems, which made it difficult to do even daily replication.
+Historically RC offered this service when the active and archive tiers were using different underlying storage systems, which made it difficult to do daily replication.
 The service was not available to customers for several years, but due to recent technical changes, we are able to not only bring back the service, but are also able to replicate data between the two tiers every fifteen minutes.